Nandan1567/Token-Based-Authentication/README.md

-# Token-base-authentication
+# Token-based-authentication
-logi and signup the user for token base method
+Login and sign-up using tokens.

 ### Prerequisites

-You need to install the following packages for backend:
+You need to install the following packages for the backend:

 ```
 asgiref==3.2.3